matrix-forge/matrix-forge/tempname.md

 ## Color
 The primary color of the MF logo is red (#ff0000), but it is not forbidden to use other colors.
 If a monochrome theme is needed, it should be presented in white (#ffffff) with a black background(#000000)

-## Proportion
-Please do not stretch the logo disproportionately.

-Logo Integrity
+## Logo Integrity
 A few other notes to keep in mind when using the logo:

+Do not stretch the logo disproportionately.

 Maintain a good amount of space around the logo.
 Don’t let it overlap with text, images, or other elements.